 Ann Intern Med.

-The authors analysed 167 clinical studies, published in four of the most prestigious medical journals.
+The authors analyzed 167 clinical studies published in four of the most prestigious medical journals.
 Most of the clinical studies did not disclose the composition of the placebo.
 Only studies for 8% of pills and 26% of injections reported what was used as the placebo.
-For example, in the study on medication for anorexia associated with cancer, it was found that the medication positively affects the GIT.
+For example, in the study on medication for cancer-acquired anorexia, it was found that the medication positively affects the GIT.
 However, lactose was used as the placebo.
-Oncological patients who are undergoing chemo and radiation therapy usually have lactose intolerance, which resulted in the medication which did not contain lactose differing favorably from the “placebo”.
+Cancer patients who are undergoing chemo and radiation therapy usually acquire lactose intolerance, which resulted in the medication which did not contain lactose comparing favorably with the “placebo”.

 Testing vaccines in pediatric research subjects.

-This led to discussion on the use of children in medical experiments.
-In 2008, the USA renounced the Declaration of Helsinki.
-(Instead, it uses Good Clinical Practice, which does not restrict pharmaceutical companies as much as the Declaration of Helsinki).
+In 2008, the USA discontinued adopting the Declaration of Helsinki (instead, it uses Good Clinical Practice, which does not restrict pharmaceutical companies as much as the Declaration of Helsinki).

-In another study on a vaccine for pneumococcus (PCV23), vaccines for hepatitis A and B were used.
+In another study on a vaccine for pneumococcus (PCV23), vaccines for hepatitis A and B were used as comparators.

-Unlike the clinical trials for medicines, where the contents of the placebo are often concealed, many vaccine producers do not normally conceal the used placebo.
-In order to find out, you just need to read the vaccine inserts.
+Unlike regular medications clinical trials, in which the composition of the placebo is often undisclosed, many vaccine manufacturers do not usually conceal the placebo they used.
+In order to find out the placebo composition you just need to read the vaccine insert.
 Here are only a few examples.

 Daptacel, a vaccine for diphtheria, tetanus and whooping cough (DTaP, Sanofi Pasteur).
 Three vaccines were used as the placebo: DTP, DT and an experimental vaccine for whooping cough.

 Infanrix, another vaccine for diphtheria, tetanus and whooping cough (DTaP, GlaxoSmithKline).
 The vaccine Pediarix was used as the placebo.
-In addition, both groups received these vaccines alongside vaccinations for hepatitis B, pneumococcus, chicken pox, polio, haemophilus influenzae, measles, mumps and rubella.
+In addition, both groups received those vaccines alongside with vaccinations for hepatitis B, pneumococcus, chickenpox, poliovirus, haemophilus influenzae, measles, mumps and rubella.

 Pediarix, a vaccine for diphtheria, tetanus, whooping cough, hepatitis B and polio (DTaP-HepB-IPV, GlaxoSmithKline).
 This vaccine was tested together with a vaccine for haemophilus influenzae.
 The control group received the vaccine Infanrix, as well as a vaccine for polio and haemophilus influenzae.

-That is, roughly speaking, Pediarix was used as the placebo in the Infanrix trials, and Infanrix was used as the placebo in the Pediarix trials.
-All of this was seasoned with a blend of several other vaccines, in order to completely eradicate the possibility of distinguishing any side effects from the vaccine being tested.
+In other words, Pediarix was used as the placebo in the Infanrix trials, and Infanrix was used as the placebo in the Pediarix trials.
+All of this was seasoned with a blend of several other vaccines, in order to completely eradicate the possibility of distinguishing any adverse effects resulting from the vaccines being tested.

 The first vaccines for diphtheria, tetanus and whooping cough appeared long before anyone bothered with clinical trials or the use of placebos.
-Thus, here it can be argued that the use of a placebo to test them, i.e. not to vaccinate a portion of the children, is unethical.
-But even the clinical trials of new vaccines, against new diseases, use other vaccines as the placebo.
+Thus, here it can be argued that the use of a placebo to test them, i.e. not to vaccinate a part of the participating children, is unethical.
+But even the clinical trials of vaccines against diseases that weren't "vaccine-preventable" at the time, use other vaccines as the placebo:

-Havrix, a vaccine for hepatitis A (GlaxoSmithKline) The clinical study included three groups.
-The first received Havrix.
-The second received Havrix + MMR (a vaccination against measles/mumps/rubella).
-The third received MMR + chicken pox, as well as Havrix after 42 days.
+Havrix, a vaccine for hepatitis A (GlaxoSmithKline).
+The clinical study included three groups.
+The first one received Havrix.
+The second one received Havrix + MMR (measles/mumps/rubella vaccine).
+The third received MMR + chickenpox, as then Havrix 42 days after.

 Engerix-B, a vaccine for hepatitis B (GlaxoSmithKline).
 There was no control group.